MikeyA-22/MikeyA-22.github.io/_portfolio/Fenris.md

 Key mechanics include:

-* Hack and slash combat mechanics: The player can attack with a sword shoot a long range ice shot, and roll to dynamically dodge attacks.
+* **Hack and slash combat mechanics**: The player can attack with a sword shoot a long range ice shot, and roll to dynamically dodge attacks.
-* Puzzle Integration: Using an ice shot to create bridges and a sword to clear debris, enhancing exploration and navigation.
+* **Puzzle Integration**: Using an ice shot to create bridges and a sword to clear debris, enhancing exploration and navigation.
-* Linear Progression: Levels guide players toward a final boss while encouraging exploration through subtle environmental cues.
+* **Linear Progression**: Levels guide players toward a final boss while encouraging exploration through subtle environmental cues.
-* Thematic Design: The snowy setting reflects the "Denial" stage of grief, integrating narrative and design seamlessly.
+* **Thematic Design**: The snowy setting reflects the "Denial" stage of grief, integrating narrative and design seamlessly.

 This thoughtful level design balances challenge, story integration, and player engagement.